grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 - the experimental Rust backend can be used with the [minimal-rs](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.rs) architecture, or the more complex JACK `minimal-jack.rs`used in `faust2jackrust` script, or PortAudio `minimal-portaudio.rs` used in `faust2jackportaudio` script
 - the experimental Dlang backend can be used with the [minimal.d](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal.d) or the [minimal-dplug](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal-dplug.d) to generate [DPlug](https://dplug.org) plugins with the `faust2dplug` tool

-## Using `faust2xx` Scripts
+## Using faust2xx Scripts

 Different `faust2xx` scripts finally combine several architecture files to generate a ready-to-use applications or plugins from a Faust DSP program.
 They typically combine the *generated DSP* with an *UI architecture* file and an *audio architecture* file.
 Most of the also have addition options like `-midi`, `-nvoices <num>`, `-effect <auto|effect.dsp>` or `-soundfile` to generate polyphonic instruments with or without effects, or audio file support.
 Look at the [following page](https://faustdoc.grame.fr/manual/tools/) for a more complete description.

-## The `faust2api` Model
+## The faust2api Model

 This model combining the generated DSP the audio and UI architecture components is very convenient to automatically produce ready-to-use standalone application or plugins, since the controller part (GUI,  MIDI or OSC...) is directly compiled and deployed.

-In some cases, developers prefer to  control the DSP itself, by program <!-- TODORM: pas sûr de comprendre ce que tu veux dire là -->
+In some cases, developers prefer to control the DSP by developing a completely new GUI (using a toolkit not supported in the standard architecture files), or even without any GUI and using another control layer.
-or by any other means.

 A model that only combines the *generated DSP* with an *audio architecture* file to produce an *audio engine* has been developed.
 It then provides a `setParamValue/getParamValue` kind of API to access all parameters, and let the developer adds his own GUI or any kind of controller.
 Look at the [faust2api](https://github.com/grame-cncm/faust/tree/master-dev/architecture/api) script, wich goal is to provide a tool to easily generate custom APIs based on one or several Faust objects.

 <img src="architectures/img/FaustArchitecture5.jpg" class="mx-auto d-block" width="40%">